Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\System:DontEnumerateConnectedUsers
 ```

-## 3.10.25.4 - Ensure 'Enumerate local users on domain-joined computers' is set to 'Disabled'
+## 3.10.25.4 - 'Enumerate local users on domain-joined computers' is set to 'Disabled'

 >[!NOTE]
 >This policy setting allows local users to be enumerated on domain-joined computers.